-The main goal for the stabilization frame this semester was to improve its manufacturability and aesthetic appeal.
-To achieve this goal, unnecessary segments of the frame were removed, and the material of the frame was changed from perforated to non-perforated steel bars, which also improved the strength of the frame.
-The vertical support bar was shifted to be in plane with the two horizontal support bars (Figure 1).
-This change increased the strength of the frame in addition to improving its silhouette.
-The previous method for providing rotation to the lap pad restraint, a bolt and screw stop, was replaced by a metal arc with holes at specific increments and a spring-loaded pin (Figure 2).
+The main goal for the stabilization frame this semester was to modify it to be manufacturable and to attain a more professional look.
+To achieve this goal, unnecessary segments of the frame were removed, and the material of the frame was changed from perforated to non-perforated steel bars to improve the strength and aesthetic of the part.
+The vertical support bar is shifted to now be in plane with the two horizontal support bars (Figure 1).
+This change increases the strength of the frame in addition to improving its silhouette.
+The previous method for providing rotation to the lap pad restraint, which was a bolt and screw stop, is replaced by a metal arc with holes at specific increments and a spring-loaded pin (Figure 2).
 This is a common adjustment mechanism for exercise equipment.
-This design change resolves the issue of the lap pad restraint hinge being too firm to move or too loose such that it would rotate too quickly and potentially fall on the user.
+This change resolves the issue of the lap pad restraint hinge being too firm to move or too loose such that it would rotate too quickly and potentially fall on the user.
 The metal arc/plate contains a physical stop to control the stowing position of the lap pad restraint.
 In order to attach the lap pad, a plate was added to the end of the lap pad extension bar.